 - United Airlines serves a wide range of Caribbean destinations including (but not limited to) Aruba (AUA), Puerto Rico (SJU), Bahamas/Nassau (NAS), Barbados (BGI, seasonal), Cayman Islands/Grand Cayman (GCM), U.S. Virgin Islands (STT/STX), Jamaica (MBJ/KIN), Turks & Caicos/Providenciales (PLS), Dominican Republic (PUJ/SDQ), St. Lucia (UVF, largely seasonal), Curaçao (CUR, seasonal), St. Maarten (SXM, seasonal), and Dominica (DOM).[1], [2], [3], [4], [5], [6], [7], [8], [9], [10], [11], [12], [16]

 - Major nonstop gateways typically include Newark/New York (EWR), Houston (IAH), Chicago O’Hare (ORD), and Washington D.C./Dulles (IAD).
-Many West Coast departures (e.g., San Francisco) connect via these hubs; there is currently no United nonstop SFO–San Juan.[1], [13]
+Many West Coast departures connect via these hubs; United offers no nonstop SFO–San Juan route at present.[1], [13]

 - Aircraft: United primarily operates the Boeing 737 family (including MAX 8/9) and Airbus A319/A320/A321neo on Caribbean routes; 757s appear on select peak routes.
 Wide-bodies like the 787 are uncommon on these island services.[14], [15]

 Aruba stands out for its consistently warm weather and stunning beaches, while Puerto Rico offers a rich tapestry of history and culture.
-The Bahamas is known for its luxurious resorts and vibrant marine life, making it a favorite for those looking to unwind in style.
-Barbados is celebrated for its lively nightlife and friendly locals, while the Cayman Islands attract adventure seekers with their world-class diving and snorkeling opportunities.
+The Bahamas attracts visitors with luxurious resorts and vibrant marine life.
+Barbados earns its reputation for lively nightlife and friendly locals, while the Cayman Islands pull in adventure seekers with world-class diving and snorkeling.

-The U.S. Virgin Islands provide a blend of natural beauty and cultural experiences, while Jamaica is famous for its reggae music and mouthwatering cuisine.
-The Turks and Caicos Islands offer pristine beaches and tranquil surroundings that are perfect for a peaceful getaway.
-United serves Dominica (DOM) with nonstop flights from Newark, expanding access to the Lesser Antilles.[16]
+The U.S. Virgin Islands blend natural beauty with cultural depth, Jamaica brings reggae music and bold cuisine, and the Turks and Caicos offer pristine beaches for a peaceful escape.
+United also serves Dominica (DOM) with nonstop flights from Newark, expanding access to the Lesser Antilles.[16]

 Products Worth Considering